 “I love being able to be involved in changing lives.
 If I can assist in improving the quality of someone’s life I am very satisfied with my job.”

-Janene Candalot, CMHC is the Program Manager of Vantage Point, the First Episode Psychosis Program, and the Bridge team.
+Janene Candalot, CMHC is the Program Manager of Vantage Point and Vantage Point-North.
 She has been working as a clinician for over 12 years.
 She enjoys working with kids and families individually and in family therapy.
 Janene is trained in: Communication, Relationship, and Trauma focused therapy, using EMDR, Trauma focused CBT, DBT, Motivational Interviewing CBT, Play Therapy, Sand Tray, and Neuro Cognitive Remediation modalities.
-“I spent 8 years working for the Department of Corrections before coming to Wasatch Mental Health.
+“I spent 8 years working for the Department of Corrections before coming to Wasatch Behavioral Health.
 I have completely immersed myself in working and children and families and have a passion for trauma informed care.”

 Kent Downs is the Support Services Manager and has worked in the field for 22 years.
 He has a Master’s of Arts degree in Management.

 Hobbies and interests include: skiing, hiking, mountain biking, and water sports.